-“In police station, inside, and open the, close the door. and give you just water and stay.”
+“In police station, inside, and open the, close the door and give you just water and stay.”

-At around 7:00 pm later that day, the group was moved in a police van along with a single Pakistani man and driven back to a border area near Bihac (BiH).
-Upon entering this van, the respondent noted that his and his friends backpacks were no longer in the vehicle.
+At around 7:00 pm later that day, the group was moved into a police van along with a single Pakistani man and driven back to a border area near Bihac (BiH).
+Upon entering this van, the respondent noted that his and his friends’ backpacks were no longer in the vehicle.
 They were never returned to them.
 The drive from the Rupa border station back to the Bosnian-Croatian border took quite a long time and the respondent described the journey feeling to be around five hours.

 “When we are in Bihac, there is another camion, maybe 30, 30 person Pakistan”